 T-bone car accidents occur when one vehicle drives into the side of another.
-Who is at fault in a T-bone car accident varies on a case-by-case basis: in some collisions, the driver who got hit may be at fault, and in others, it is the driver whose vehicle initiated the impact.
-More specific examples are discussed below.
+Who is at fault in a T-bone car accident varies on a case-by-case basis.
+In some collisions, the driver who got hit may be at fault, while in others, it is the driver whose vehicle initiated the impact.

 The term “damages” often refers to money awarded to accident victims to either help them pay bills or compensate them for the physical and mental trauma of their injuries.